 Cambage became the first woman to dunk in the Olympics last summer when she effortlessly threw one down for Australia.

 Parker can lay claim to already being a slam dunk champion.
-She beat future NBA stars Josh Smith and J.R.
-Smith to win the McDonalds High School All-American one in 2004.

 "It would be a lot of fun," Parker said.
 "It would be a great addition to the All-Star weekend and we're getting there.
 I think in the near future, it will happen."